 ITCs are planned throughout the season and current dates are listed below.
 Because we have our own IKO Examiner in house we can also set up courses to suit specific dates or for groups who want to do the course together.
 Just let us know if you have any dates in mind.

-ITC fee includes online courses, printed instructor manual, IKO handbook and a year's instructor registration.
+ITC fee includes online courses, printed instructor manual and a year's instructor registration and insurance.

-You need to complete an IKO assistant instructor course (AITC) before coming on an ITC to give you a good foundation for the instructor course.
-We usually plan the AITC over the five days prior to an ITC, so you can do them back to back.
+You need to complete an IKO Assistant Course (ATC) before coming on an ITC to give you a good foundation for the instructor course.
+We usually plan the ATC over the five days prior to an ITC, so you can do them back to back.
 Planned dates are outlined below.

 You are aiming to become a Level 1 IKO instructor by the end of your ITC.
 This qualification enables you to teach straightaway around the globe.
 So you can apply for jobs at kitesurf schools worldwide, or start teaching by yourself.
 As a Level 1 instructor you can teach two students with one kite.

 The next milestone is to progress to a Level 2 instructor.
 You can achieve this by teaching a total of 160 hours to between 20 and 30 students as a Level 1 instructor, and passing an online exam.
 As a Level 2 instructor you can to set up an IKO kiteboarding school or become a head instructor within an existing school.
 You will also be more attractive to employers at kitesurf schools who often want Level 2 instructors to guarantee a level of experience.

 You need to have certain levels of experience and some other qualifications before you can come on an (IKO) Kitesurf Instructor Training Course (ITC).
 The IKO currently requires that you must: